gitbls/ndm/README.md

 **install &mdash;** Install the configuration files created by the *build* command

-installs the generated configuration.**Note:** No running system configuration files are changed until an *ndm install* is done.
+installs the generated configuration.**Note:** No running system configuration files are changed until an *sudo ndm install* is done.

-The `ndm install --reset` command resets all the dhcp and bind configurations to the just-initialized state.
+The `sudo ndm install --reset` command resets all the dhcp and bind configurations to the just-initialized state.
 All dynamic zone definitions are removed, as are all DHCP leases.
 This is primarily for testing, but can be used with care on live networks.
 Best practice is to have all hosts with statically-assigned DHCP-requested addresses.

 **list &mdash;** List all entries in the database.

-If --dump is specified, the output is in *ndm import* format, which can be loaded into ndm with the `ndm config --importnet` command.
+If --dump is specified, the output is in *ndm import* format, which can be loaded into ndm with the `sudo ndm config --importnet` command.

 **modify &mdash;** Modify an existing host entry